 To illustrate the correlations and simplify things slightly, let’s take each category in turn.

 If you don’t include these features, you don’t have a product fit for it’s target audience.
-Oft-cited examples are that of a hotel without a bathroom, or a car without a steering wheel.
+Oft-cited examples are a hotel room without a bathroom, or a car without a steering wheel.
 Exclude or badly implement them at your peril!

-You’ll notice that these features are so basic, so fundamental, that their inclusion still doesn’t push satisfaction above the base-line.
+You’ll notice that these features are fundamental expectations that their inclusion still doesn’t push satisfaction above the base-line.

 Points of note: